XRPLF/rippled/Builds/DockerPlay/README.md

 * Run a container called rippled-tester with following volume
   * RIPPLED_REPO_ROOT:/RIPPLED:rw
+**This setup allow you to reuse the same container to test rippled after any build.**
 If the container already exists then start it.
 The container will install node dependencies modules if not done already and run rippled unit tests.

 ### TODO :